 At 75.5 liters, this bag is a little big for day trips and takes up quite a bit of space in a kayak or on a paddleboard.
 It also carries a hefty price tag.
 However, for the serious river adventurer, the Colorado Duffel is worth the investment, especially if you plan to carry expensive hydrophobic equipment like electronics.
 This model is the perfect bag for the diehard river goer and is our favorite product in this review.

 Read review: Watershed Colorado

 Best Bang for the Buck

 Sea to Summit Big River

 The Sea to Summit Big River features a classic roll-top design and is made out of 420D nylon, making it both lightweight and durable.
 Its material also lends to flexibility, so it's easy to stuff into any available crevice on your rig.
-It features four welded TPU lash patches and two plastic D-rings, which allow you to easily fasten it to your watercraft of choice.
-It has high scores across the board and a low sticker price.
+It features four welded TPU lash patches and two plastic D-rings, which allow you to fasten it to your watercraft of choice easily.
+It comes in several convenient sizes and features a white interior that brightens the inside, making it easier to find whatever you're looking for.
+It earns high scores across the board and comes with a reasonably low sticker price.

 While it may not be 100% waterproof, the Big River keeps items completely dry when splashed and only lets in a minimal amount of water when fully submerged.
-It may not be your ideal bag if you know it's going to spend a lot of time directly in the water, or you plan to carry a camera or tablet inside.
-If you plan to use it "just in case" and store it on-board your paddleboard or kayak, however, this is the perfect balance of quality and price.
+It may not be your ideal bag if you know it's going to spend a lot of time directly in the water, or if you plan to carry sensitive electronics inside.
+But if you want to use it "just in case" and store it on-board your paddleboard or kayak, this is the perfect balance of quality and price.
 We love this product for casual days out on the water.

 Read review: Sea to Summit Big River